 Born in 1911, she moved onto Tachbrook soon after it was built by the Westminster Housing Trust in the early 1930s.
 Previously, she and her husband Harry lived for a short while in a little two-roomed flat in Pulford Street, which was demolished to make way for the estate.

 The houses on Pulford Street (pictured below) were dilapidated and it was not the nicest place to be.
 "People sometimes slept on the doorsteps in the summer because of all the bugs in those houses," she says.
 Though, there were never bugs in Nanny Nell’s home – she is very clear about that.

 Nell remembers a lot about the local area in those days.
 "There were a lot of shops.
 I can remember Mr Clement’s general store, which sold sweets."
 And she remembers that there used to be a church where the Queen Mother’s fountain is now, and a Palmolive factory nearby too.

-She also observes: "A river ran along there.
+She also pointed out: "A river ran along there.
 A big hydraulic company used to pump water out of that river.
 It used to power the lifts at Buckingham Palace – all their lifts ran off that hydraulic company.
 It also supplied power for all the big local shops, including Parnells and the Army and Navy."